cucholix/RDR-graphic-plugin/README.md

 # Thanks to
 - The Skyline Project
 - ECLIPSE00074 for the mod
 - masagrator for his MonHunRiseResPlugin which I used as template for this project
+- Medel for testing